QR4.4.8 Mass is Energy

 3. Interact with a neutrino and a W+ particle to give an electron (Figure 4.14c).

-Three different causes might seem good but are three different murder alibis better than one?
-That a quark could emit a W- into a field, or absorb a W+ from one, is the sort of after-the-fact logic that science should protect us from.
+Three different causes might seem good but are three different explanations for the same thing better than one?
+That a quark could emit a W-, or absorb a W+, is the sort of after-the-fact logic that science should avoid.

 Even worse, the above equations are reversible so protons should decay in space as neutrons do.
 This led to a fruitless thirty-year search for proton decay, ending in the massive Kamioka experiment that estimated the free proton half-life to be over a billion, billion, billion years.
 The standard model expected protons to decay in space, but they don’t.

 What then does a processing model predict?
 If a neutron is one up and two down quarks, and a proton is two up and one down quark, a neutron will become a proton if one of its down quarks becomes an up quark.
-And if a down quark is a photon head-head-tail collision, and an up quark is a photon head-tail-tail collision, a down quark will become an up quark if a set of photon heads become tails.
+And if a down quark is a head-head-tail photon collision, and an up quark is a head-tail-tail collision, a down quark will become an up quark if one set of photon heads become tails.

-Figure 4.15 shows that a neutrino can turn photon head into a tail and emit an electron, so a neutrino hitting a neutron just right will turn it into a proton, as the beta decay equation describes (Note 1).
+Figure 4.15 shows how a neutrino can convert photon heads into tails, so a just right neutrino hit can turn a neutron into a proton and emit an electron, as the beta decay equation describes (Note 1).
 However the reverse requires an electron hit to turn tails into heads, but getting an electron next to a quark takes a lot of energy, so proton decay only occurs in stars.
-Also, the isospin charge is then just the phase of the incoming neutrino, and the effect violates parity-symmetry because neutrinos do.
+In this view, isospin charge is just the phase of the incoming neutrino.

-The weak effect of neutron decay is then attributed to neutrinos that are all around us.
+The weak effect of neutron decay can then be explained by neutrinos that are all around us.
 It doesn’t alter the remainder so it isn’t electromagnetic, no photons are shared so it isn’t strong, and it affects any head-tail photon mix which is all matter.
 It is also testable as it predicts that neutrons won’t decay in a neutrino-free space.

 The W particles of the weak field, like the gluons of the strong field, are again unnecessary agents.